Child playing with the waves of a lake.

 • Find accessible washrooms and change facilities, as well as rubber mats for beach access for wheelchairs and strollers

-• Lifeguards are on duty during the summer months
+• Lifeguards are on duty from July to September.

 Getting there